-The Office of Export Control Cooperation in the Bureau of International Security and Nonproliferation, U.S. Department of State (ISN/ECC) is the U.S. Government’s premier provider of assistance to foreign governments to ensure strategic trade control systems meet international standards and by engaging on bilateral, regional and multilateral levels with foreign governments to aid in the establishment of independent capabilities to regulate transfers of Weapons of Mass Destruction (WMD), WMD-related items, conventional arms, and related dual-use items, and to detect, interdict, investigate, and prosecute illicit transfers of such items.
-ISN/ECC accomplishes this goal through the promotion of dialogue, provision of training, and donation of equipment under the Export Control and Related Border Security (EXBS) Program.
-The office reports to the Bureau of International Security and Nonproliferation’s Deputy Assistant Secretary for Nonproliferation Programs Simon Limage.
+The ECC is the U.S. Government’s premier provider of assistance to foreign governments to ensure strategic trade control systems meet international standards and by engaging on bilateral, regional and multilateral levels with foreign governments to aid in the establishment of independent capabilities to regulate transfers of weapons of mass destruction, WMD-related items, conventional arms, and related dual-use items, and to detect, interdict, investigate, and prosecute illicit transfers of such items.
+ECC accomplishes this goal through the promotion of dialogue, provision of training, and donation of equipment under the export control and related border security program.

-ISN/ECC country officers work closely with regional bureaus and country desks in the State Department to assess global nonproliferation risks and needs.
-Country Officers also coordinate with all interagency U.S. Government (USG) nonproliferation strategic trade and border control assistance programs.
+ECC country officers work closely with regional bureaus and country desks in the State Department to assess global nonproliferation risks and needs.
+Country officers also coordinate with all interagency U.S. Government nonproliferation strategic trade and border control assistance programs.
 Officers establish priorities for such assistance in conformance with U.S. nonproliferation initiatives.

 1) Developing, implementing, and managing the EXBS Program in order to help partner governments to establish, strengthen, and enforce strategic trade and border control systems and responsible policies consistent with international practices.

 2) Assessing the effectiveness of program countries’ national strategic trade control systems.